 Arrange for an adult friend or family member to give you a ride home.

 You will be taken to a recovery area after surgery.
 A health care provider will give you medicine to help relieve discomfort.

 If you had arthroscopy, you might go home the same day.
 If you had open surgery, you may need to stay overnight.

 Before leaving the surgery center, make sure you know how to care for yourself at home.
 Taking medicine, using ice, and keeping your arm in a sling as instructed will help you recover faster.

 It may take a few months to feel the full benefit of the surgery.

-After surgery, it’s normal to feel some shoulder numbness for the first few days.
+After surgery, it’s normal to feel some shoulder pain and numbness for the first few days.
 But call your doctor if you notice any of the following:

 Excessive pain or swelling